-- otherwise than in the name of the municipality; - abroad; or - with an institution not registered as a bank in terms of the Banks Act 1990.
+- Otherwise than in the name of the municipality; - Abroad; or - With an institution not registered as a bank in terms of the Banks Act 1990(Act No 94 of 1990).

 Money may be withdrawn from the municipality's bank account only in accordance with the requirements of Section 11 of the present Act.